-Pathway to cure is a personal journey over many years with follicular lymphoma, including adoption of lifestyle strategies leading to gene remediation.
+Pathway to cure is a personal journey over more than three decades with follicular lymphoma, including adoption of lifestyle strategies leading to gene remediation.

 A Pathway to Cure – we never thought it possible

 Seems like once things fall into place … follicular lymphoma is reduced … perhaps with the help of conventional medicines, which may or may not be needed.
 Then, scientifically-based “wellness” strategies are adopted.
 Then, the newly discovered miracle of human biology begins to unfold … gene switches that control follicular lymphoma get flipped back to where they should be … and on come the lights of life.